TrickWithAKnife/ATT-Quest-Manager/README.md

 Any requests or bug reports?
 DM  CJ (Siege)#8147  on Discord.
 Please be patient.

 This was inspired by The Prefabulator by Twidge - a vastly superior tool that works for ATT PC servers.

+A video guide can be found here: https://youtu.be/avu4YZLFfik